MHCommunity/mhbasics/README.md

 ## Disclaimer

 This is a guide for the game MouseHunt.
 The words wouldn’t make sense if you don’t play the game.
+If you somehow got here without knowing [MouseHunt](https://mousehuntgame.com), go try it out!

-All MouseHunt images included here are property of [HitGrab Inc](https://hitgrab.com/).
+All MouseHunt images included here are the properties of [HitGrab Inc](https://hitgrab.com/).

 ### MYNL